List of Neighbours characters introduced in 2008: Matt Freedman

 Matt Freedman, played by Benjamin Mitchell, is the former husband of Cassandra Noble and father to Simon and Tegan Freedman.
-Matt is also stepfather to Donna Freedman.
+Matt is also stepfather to Donna Freedman (Margot Robbie).
 He made his first on-screen appearance on 9 September 2008.
 Matt is Mitchell's third Neighbours role.
 He previously played Brad Willis for two episodes in 1989 and from 1992–93 he played the role of Cameron Hudson.
 Neighbours casting director Jan Russ had cast Mitchell in his previous roles, and decided to cast him in the role of Matt.
 Russ did not think his casting was going to confuse long-time viewers.
 The character of Matt gave Mitchell a chance to play a father for the first time.
 Mitchell added "Most of the characters I've played have been the "good-guy" type and with Matt I had a wonderful opportunity to explore a slightly darker edge".
 Mitchell said he had "great fun" playing Matt and the producers told him that they had "a view to bring Matt back" in the future.

 When Elle Robinson (Pippa Black) and Susan Kennedy (Jackie Woodburne) are kidnapped by Pete Ferguson (Kristin Holland), Paul Robinson (Stefan Dennis) goes to the hospital to get Pete's address.
 Unfortunately Paul, along with an unwilling Rebecca Napier (Jane Hall), break into an office and are caught by Jodie Smith (Mary Annegeline), who contacts the police.
 Sergeant Matt Freedman arrives and is ready to arrest the pair, but Rebecca explains the situation and after a few hours, Pete is caught.
 A few days later, Matt is almost forced to arrest Rebecca again after she brawls with Jodie at a football game.
 He spots his daughter Donna (Margot Robbie) in the crowd and she runs off.
 Matt catches up with her at Charlie's bar and pulls her off of her boyfriend Ringo Brown (Sam Clark).
 Matt talks to Rebecca and explains that Donna got her looks and her temperament from her mother.
 Donna steals Matt's keys and takes Ringo for a joyride in his police car.
 They stop and climb into the back seat, but their night is interrupted by Matt who tracks them down.
 He pulls Ringo out of the side and forces him to walk home in his underwear.
 Donna is embarrassed and she goes to see Ringo to apologise.
 She explains that her father treats her badly because she reminds him of his ex-wife, who cheated on him.
 As they talk, Matt arrives and takes Donna home, telling her not to see Ringo again.